lyhxavier/Psychology/content/posts/post1-the-search-for-animal-sentience/index.md

 ---

 **Theory of Mind**
-: The capacity of ascribe mental states (e.g., desires, intentions) to others.
+: The capacity to ascribe mental states (e.g., desires, intentions) to others.

 ---